What is AVALON ?

 What makes the AVALON strategy so special for traders?

 By reinvesting profits, the AVALON strategy performs exceptionally well.
-Reinvestment, also called compound interest, works particularly effectively with profitable, long-lasting trades.
+Reinvestment, also called compound interest, works particularly effectively with long-lasting trades.
 Unlike other trading strategies, AVALON exploits long-lasting trends for as long as possible.
 Trades can last for several months.

 With the AVALON Backtester the AVALON strategy has an online backtest app that makes the performance transparent and understandable before licensing.
 You can easily run through all relevant scenarios.
 As a result, you receive all important information about the performance the AVALON S&P 500 futures trading strategy would have delivered in the past.
 And all of this always in comparison to a buy & hold strategy in the S&P 500 stock index.